 - Edit the test description.

 If a test in the current QA cycle is marked as failed because it is out-of-date, the description should be updated (as well as the test original) before resetting the test.
 If the test in the current QA cycle is marked as passed, then only the test original needs to be updated.

 Writing new tests

 Would you like to help with writing new QA tests?
-If so, you'll need to be a member of the test writers group in the Tracker.
-Please contact Helen about being added.
+If so, as for updating tests, you'll need to be a member of the test writers group in the Tracker.

 To create a new QA test:

 Feedback on all aspects of our QA testing process is welcome.
-If you have any questions or comments, please post in the Testing and QA forum in Using Moodle.
+If you have any questions or comments, please post in the Testing and QA forum.

 Comments on tests from previous QA cycles:

 - Moodle 2.0 QA Cycle 2

 - Moodle 2.1 QA Cycle 1